uldtot/wcioShop/README.md

 # wcioShop
 A ecommerce solution focused on speed and reliability.
 Long story short, the first version of this system was built in 4 day non stop coding (YES i did not sleep for days coding this).
 This system have been in use for since 2013 but never made public, this github project will fix that.
 I will be making a lot of changes to this before adding files to GitHub.
-Expecting 300 hours of coding for a working version.

 ## Requirements
 - PHP 7.4+ (Developed on Apache with PHP 7.4)